See our Ammunition Regulation policy summary for a comprehensive discussion of this issue.

 - Certain kinds of unreasonably dangerous ammunition.

-California also prohibits carrying ammunition onto school grounds, subject to certain limited exceptions.1
+California also generally restricts people from carrying ammunition onto school grounds, subject to certain limited exceptions.1

 (1) Sales and Transfers of Ammunition

-In 2016, California voters passed Proposition 63, which included new provisions to comprehensively regulate ammunition sales in the state.2
+In 2016, California voters passed Proposition 63, which among other gun safety provisions, included new laws to comprehensively regulate ammunition sales in the state.2

-- Since January 1, 2018, individuals who sell more than 500 rounds of ammunition in any month have been required to obtain a state-issued business license called an “ammunition vendor license”3 and are required to conduct ammunition sales at specified business locations or gun shows.4 Individuals who are already licensed as firearms dealers by California DOJ are automatically deemed licensed ammunition vendors, provided that they comply with other legal obligations placed on ammunition sellers.5
+- Since January 1, 2018, individuals who sell more than 500 rounds of ammunition in any month have been required to obtain a state-issued business license called an “ammunition vendor license,”3 and to conduct ammunition sales at specified business locations or gun shows.4 Individuals who are already licensed as firearms dealers by California DOJ are automatically deemed licensed ammunition vendors, provided that they comply with the legal requirements placed on licensed ammunition vendors.5

 - DOJ issues ammunition vendor licenses to individuals who provide specified documentation, including a certificate of eligibility verifying that they passed a background check.6